onlyEugeneLi/sunspot-dnn/README.md

 - Use notebooks to describe data and justify actions.
 - Use README.md to describe experitment method, key findings, and conclusions.
 Point reader to corresponding notebook whenever needed.

+2025-1-8

+- Visualise experiment archietecture.
+- Readers need to know the experiment result and the most recommended method.
+(Supported with charts)
+- Loss decline curve
+- Performance comparison table and candle chart.
+- Null hypothesis to confirm the performance difference.
+Need to repeat each algorithm 10 times and collect MAEs and MSEs.
+- p-value table.